 Old Yeller was a 1957 Disney film based on the award-winning book written by Fred Gipson.
 In the film, while saving Travis and his family from a wolf, Yeller contracts rabies.
 In the end, Travis shoots and kills Old Yeller in order to protect his family.

-The movie Monica recommended was It's a Wonderful Life, a 1946 film based on the short story "The Greatest Gift" written by Philip Van Doren Stern.
+It's a Wonderful Life is a 1946 film starring James Stewart.
+Based on the short story "The Greatest Gift" written by Philip Van Doren Stern, it has become a Christmas favorite.

-In the tag scene Phoebe and Ben are watching Sesame Street, an American educational children's television series.
+In the tag scene, Phoebe and Ben are watching Sesame Street, an American educational children's television series on PBS.

 Monica: You know what?
 I think I'm gonna go to my room and read Cosmo.